Our Local Offer SENd/ Information Report–January 2024

 ‘What specialist services and expertise are available or accessed by the school?’

-Our Learning Mentor, Ms. Osborne, facilitates booster classes during the week and offers in class and playground support where needs have been identified.
+Our Learning Mentor, Ms. Osborne, offers in class and playground support where needs have been identified.

 ‘If my child has medical needs how will they be supported?’

 The school has a school nurse who is available for support and advice.
 We would initially meet with you and gather as much information as possible; we would liaise with medical professionals who are working with your child in order to follow direction and advice.
 If staff members require additional training in order to support your child, where possible, we would try to accommodate this request e.g. epipen training, diabetes training etc. However, Simon Marks is a school and not a medical organisation so our level of medical support is limited.
 Simon Marks does have an ‘administration of medicines’ policy and we are able to administer certain prescribed medicines only.

 ‘Have any staff received specialist training for children with needs?
 How are school staff supported who work with children who have additional needs?’